 Living on the Edge of Empire faculty include leading scholars with extensive experience in working with K-12 educators.
 PVMA’s Raid on Deerfield: The Many Stories of 1704, (1704.deerfield.history.museum) has received widespread acclaim and awards for its approach to conveying multiple perspectives of a contested historical event.
-The Living on the Edge of Empire director and scholars were instrumental in creating these sites; Workshop scholars will benefit from PVMA staff’s considerable expertise in colonial history and lifeways in a museum setting as they lead additional sessions, integrate material resources including a variety of primary sources into K-12 instruction, and assist NEH scholar teams in developing their lessons.
+The Living on the Edge of Empire director and scholars were instrumental in creating this site.
+Workshop scholars will benefit from PVMA staff’s considerable expertise in colonial history and lifeways in a museum setting as they lead additional sessions, integrate material resources including a variety of primary sources into K-12 instruction, and assist NEH scholar teams in developing their lessons.

 “The visiting faculty was excellent – very knowledgeable and approachable”

 Professor Margaret Bruchac (University of Pennsylvania), a scholar of Abenaki descent, specializes in Northeastern Algonkian Indian histories, with a particular focus on oral traditions, material culture, and museum representation.
-Bruchac’s research has been supported by Fellowships from the Ford Foundation, School for Advanced Research, and American Philosophical Society, among others.
+Bruchac’s research has been supported by fellowships from the Ford Foundation, School for Advanced Research, and the American Philosophical Society, among others.
 She is a regular presenter in Deerfield, offering cultural insights and nuanced understandings of Native relations to the local landscape.
 Photo by Marge Bruchac.

 Philip Zea, the President of Historic Deerfield, Inc., will present on the material culture of early colonial settlement in the Connecticut River Valley and Deerfield in particular.
-A graduate of the Winterthur program in American Material Culture, he has over thirty-five years of curatorial, interpretation and teaching experience for academic and public audiences, including at Historic Deerfield, Colonial Williamsburg and Historic New England.
+A graduate of the Winterthur program in American Material Culture, he has over thirty-five years of curatorial, interpretation and teaching experience for academic and public audiences, including at Historic Deerfield, Colonial Williamsburg, and Historic New England.

 Wendalyn Baker, Director, The Fort at No. 4, Charlestown, New Hampshire.
 The Fort at No. 4 is a living history or open air museum set on the edge of the Connecticut River.
-Occasionally referred to as Stevens Fort on period maps, the museum, replicates the original core of settlement of Plantation No.4.
+Occasionally referred to as Stevens Fort on period maps, the museum replicates the original core of settlement of Plantation No.4.
 Within the stockade village, the museum provides a glimpse into the daily lives of colonists working to survive on the northwesternmost edge of the Massachusetts Bay Colony.